 You may construct a "straight-forward" version of the algorithm that aborts with a corresponding message, if there is no solution or there exist multiple solutions.
-Furthermore, any non-zero coefficient may serve as a pivot element in the triangulization step (i.e. is not necessary to take the element with the maximum absolute value).
+Since arithmetic is exact, any non-zero coefficient may serve as a pivot element in the triangulization step (i.e. is not necessary to take the element with the maximum absolute value).

-Demonstrate the correctness of your program by solving a random 4×4 system and giving the output of the program (system and solution).
-Benchmark the execution time of your solution for randomly initialized matrices with (at least) two different dimensions, one of which lets the program run at least one minute.
+Demonstrate the correctness of your program by solving a random 4×4 system for, e.g., p = 11, and giving the output of the program (system and solution).
+Benchmark the execution time of your solution (the time for solving the system not including the initialization time) for randomly initialized matrices with at least two different dimensions that let the program run at least 1 min and at least 3 min, respectively.

-Parallel Program
+Parallel Program (Basic Version)

-The much more time-consuming part of Gaussian Elimination is the conversion of the system into upper-triangular form where in n iterations one row of the system after the other is converted into the right form.
+The much more time-consuming part of Gaussian Elimination is the conversion of the system into upper-triangular form where in N iterations one row of the system after the other is converted into the right form.
 In iteration i of the outermost loop of the triangulization, all coefficients of A below and to the right of position (i, i) have to be processed; since this can be done independently for each coefficient, we can apply parallelism.